 Few marketing ideas are as effective at showing gratitude and garnering potential leads as an exclusive, well-organized client-appreciation event.

 Mark Minor is a financial advisor who hosts golf outings and other events—some of which are to express appreciation, while others are “bring a guest” gatherings intended to encourage referrals.
 At the time of his Stay Paid interview, during which he shares the precise details of his planning and follow-up processes, Mark had built a $500 million book of business primarily through referrals.

 Another event is what Tom Ferry calls a “mega open house.”
 Rob Jensen (mentioned above) presented one of these events at a client’s home and then wrote an engaging account on LinkedIn describing the opulent affair and what went into organizing it.
-His case study illustrates the lavish levels such an event must reach if you’re going to make the sort of impression that causes attendees to demand the same exacting attention to detail when you list their homes.
+His case study illustrates the lavish levels such an event must reach if you’re going to make the sort of impression that causes attendees to demand the same exacting attention to detail when they hire you list their homes.